pellepelster/solidblocks/doc/content/hetzner/cloud-api-kotlin.md

 {{% include-safe "/snippets/solidblocks-hetzner-cloud-example/build.gradle.kts" %}}
 ```

-{{% notice info %}}
-The implementation is currently driven by the needs of other projects I am working on, and does not yet fully cover all API endpoints.
-See development chapter on how to add missing features.
-{{% /notice %}}

 ### Basics

 The library supports Kotlin coroutines, thus all API calls must be made from a coroutine context.
 The root api has to be initialized using a Hetzner cloud api token, from there all supports resources are available grouped by resource type.